-Paul Newman is the newly appointed CEO of the Murdi Paaki Regional Enterprise Corporation Ltd, (MPREC).
+Paul Newman is the CEO of the Murdi Paaki Regional Enterprise Corporation Ltd, (MPREC).

 Paul believes a core part of the MPREC vision going forward, is continuing to build upon the corporation’s rich journey and many achievements to date, to ensure continued growth and sustainability of the corporation in coming years.
 He believes in drawing on the corporation’s rich history as a peak service provider to actively service and work with local Aboriginal people and families, in striving to enhance socio-economic outcomes.